giogocadze/giogocadze/README.md

 - Implemented secure user authentication flows with Supabase
 - Built a dynamic music player with playlist management, seek slider, and volume control
 - Used Zustand and Recoil for scalable and efficient state management
-- Designed fully responsive, mobile-first UI using SCSS and Tailwind CSS
+- Designed fully responsive, mobile-first UI using SCSS
 - Led core development features and collaborated closely on 50%+ of project tasks

 ---